 The content of these courses (in terms of both geographic area and historical period) varies from instructor to instructor.
 All are designed to familiarize students with the methods and procedures used by historians in researching and writing about important historical trends and events.
 Course activities include using primary and secondary sources; developing a sense of interpretation grounded in creative, but responsible scholarship; improving writing skills in analytical, response and research papers; and giving oral presentations.
-S

 HIST 150 Studies in Art History (3 cr) This course will explore major works of world art and architecture both from a purely formal perspective as well as within the particular cultural contexts that produced them.
 Two broad periods of art history will be explored in alternating rotation: Classical Art and Archaeology through the Romanesque, and Western Art and Architecture from the Gothic through Modernism.
-Prerequisites: None.
-Offered: Spring only.
-Core: CC.
+CTAH